wsldankers/bijson/README.md

 #### 0x08: string

 Corresponds to a JSON text string.
-The following bytes MUST form a valid UTF-8 sequence.
+The following bytes must form a valid UTF-8 sequence.

 #### 0x09: [bytes]